This is the one and only Excellence in Broadcasting Network, and it's Friday.

 At least they told us they're going to remove them.

-You know, we did earlier at Megan Kelly talking to to Bill Burton, a White House uh press spokesman on these emails.
+You know, earlier, Megan Kelly talking to Bill Burton, a White House press spokesman, on these emails, the snitch website emails that are happening.

-The snitch website emails that are people getting emails from David Axelrod, and they never sent a note to the White House.
+People getting emails from David Axelrod, then they never sent a note to the White House.

-Senator Obama's a candidate, and they're getting emails from David Axerod.
+Senator Obama is a candidate, and they're getting emails from David Axelrod.

 How can that be?